Oscilllator/waveform-generator/README.md

 ### Bringup notes

 This device was designed as a series of sub-boards.
 It started as a [Colorlight DAC](https://harrydb.com/20240902-A-good-waveform-generator) dev board and the [amplifier stage](https://harrydb.com/20250103-awg-buffer-bringup).
 These were then merged into a [Single PCB](https://harrydb.com/20250403-AWG-2-bringup).
-There are various other notes near there that detail other parts of the design process.
+There are [various other notes](make && ./load_and_flash_eeprom eeprom_breakout_working.bin) on my lab notes page that detail other parts of the design process.